marmelab/react-admin/docs/useListContext.md

     data, // an array of the list records, e.g. [{ id: 123, title: 'hello world' }, { ... }]
     total, // the total number of results for the current filters, excluding pagination.
 Useful to build the pagination controls, e.g. 23
-    isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched isLoading, // boolean that is true until the data is available for the first time
+    isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched isPending, // boolean that is true until the data is fetched for the first time isPending, // boolean that is true until the data is available for the first time
     // pagination
     page, // the current page.
 Starts at 1 perPage, // the number of results per page.
 Defaults to 25